konanik15/engineering_project/backend/services/social/README.md

 }
 ```

+<i>Note:</i>
-Note: getting your own profile yields full info as well, like in the first example.
+> getting your own profile yields full info as well, like in the first example.

 ### Downloading avatar
 GET /profile/\<username\>/avatar